aimms/documentation/webui/widget-options.rst

 .. image:: images/Tooltip_Bubblechart_1.png
     :align: center

-Finally, suppose that in a Gantt chart widget we show some schedule data for several activities performed by a few people, with the duration given by the data of a parameter JobDuration(pe,j), where "pe" is the index of the set Persons and j is the index of the set Jobs.
+Finally, suppose that in a Gantt chart widget we show some schedule data for several activities performed by a few people, with the duration given by the data of a parameter ``JobDuration(pe,j)``, where ``pe`` is the index of the set Persons and j is the index of the set Jobs.
 When using the default tooltip, the info for a block in the chart is rendered as:

 .. image:: images/Tooltip_Ganttchart_0.png
     :align: center